JorgeLuisAntonio/JorgeLuisAntonio/README.md

 - 👋 Hi, I’m @JorgeLuisAntonio
 - 👀 I’m interested in web and mobile development
 - 🌱 I’m currently learning React Native , Java , JavaScript
-- 💞️ I’m looking to collaborate on projects in frontend development
+- 💞️ I’m looking to collaborate on projects in frontend and backend development
 - 📫 How to reach me .. jorgekik37@gmail.com

 <!---